-This attachment sets out our proposed approach and reasons on how we intend to apply the STPIS to Powerlink in the next regulatory control period.
+This attachment sets out our proposed approach and reasons on how we intend to apply the STPIS to AusNet Services in the next regulatory control period.

 The AER creates, administers and maintains the STPIS in accordance with the requirements of the National Electricity Rules (NER).
 The purpose of the STPIS is to provide incentives to TNSPs to provide greater transmission network reliability when network users place greatest value on reliability, and improve and maintain the reliability of the elements of the transmission network most important to determining spot prices.
 The STPIS can result in a maximum revenue increment or decrement of up to five per cent of the TNSP's MAR in a regulatory year.
+The STPIS can result in a maximum revenue increment or decrement of up to five per cent of the TNSP's MAR in a regulatory year.

-The STPIS works as part of the building block determination.
-As part of the revenue determination, we make a decision on the application of the STPIS to a TNSP for the regulatory control period and the values associated with the applicable STPIS parameters.
-In each regulatory year the TNSP's MAR is adjusted based on its performance against the STPIS parameters in the previous calendar year.
+The STPIS works as part of the building block determination.12 As part of the revenue determination, we make a decision on the application of the STPIS to a TNSP for the regulatory control period and the values associated with the applicable STPIS parameters.13 In each regulatory year the TNSP's MAR is adjusted based on its performance against the STPIS parameters in the previous calendar year.